Coffee: good or bad? Is Drinking Coffee Good for You or No?

 As you know, there are many who advise against drinking coffee (Sally Fallon is one), but there are just as many who say that drinking a cup a day is actually good for you, so I don't plan on stopping!

-I have, however, cut back a little, and this is why…
+I have, however, cut back a little since stupid menopause, and this is why…

 As I explained in my post: Should we embrace our muffin top?

 My peri-menopause symptoms first began when I realized I was becoming mineral deficient.
 (Did you know that most people are mineral deficient?)
 I started getting leg cramps, or “charley horses”, at night, along with heart palpitations.
-I especially noticed it on the days when I drank more than one cup of coffee, that's how I knew coffee was the culprit, and this makes sense since I know it does deplete minerals.
+(Read more here about my simple solution.)
+I especially noticed it on the days when I drank more than one cup of coffee, that's how I knew coffee was the culprit, and this makes sense since I know that too much does deplete minerals.
 Apparently mineral depletion, specifically Magnesium, is heightened in menopause due to low estrogen, because estrogen helps our body utilize Mg, and this can be dangerous (source).
 The first thing I did was cut way back on caffeine.
 I already didn’t drink much, usually one cup a day, but now I don’t always drink coffee every day, and if I do, it’s fairly weak.
-Or often I'll have half-caffeinated/half decaf.
+Or I'll have half-caffeinated/half decaf.
 (I drink Dandy Blend now and then instead, or drink more raw milk, or if I have bone broth on the stove, which I do a lot, I’ll just drink some of that to try and put more minerals IN!
 Here are more good coffee replacements to try.)

-By the way, yes, I started doing more magnesium foot soaks with these magnesium chloride flakes that dissolve in warm water — not the same as epsom salt soaks, that's magnesium sulfate and is not absorbed as well, but does help.
-You could also use this Magnesium chloride spray before showering.
-I still didn't do either of those anywhere near enough though, so I started taking these Mg supplements.
-(However, that didn't take the Charley Horses away completely until this: How I Stopped Painful Leg Cramps at Night.)
+By the way, yes, I started doing more magnesium foot soaks with these magnesium chloride flakes that dissolve in warm water—not the same as epsom salt soaks, that's magnesium sulfate and is not absorbed as well, but does help.
+More: How I Stopped Painful Leg Cramps at Night.)

 Something else interesting though…